Right angle: Rule of 3-4-5

-Throughout history, carpenters and masons have known a quick way to confirm if an angle is a true "right angle".
-It is based on the most widely known Pythagorean triple (3, 4, 5) and so called the "rule of 3-4-5".
-From the angle in question, running a straight line along one side exactly 3 units in length, and along the second side exactly 4 units in length, will create a hypotenuse (the longer line opposite the right angle that connects the two measured endpoints) of exactly 5 units in length.
-This measurement can be made quickly and without technical instruments.
-The geometric law behind the measurement is the Pythagorean theorem ("The square of the hypotenuse of a right triangle is equal to the sum of the squares of the two adjacent sides").
+Throughout history, carpenters and masons have known a quick way to confirm if an angle is a true right angle.
+It is based on the Pythagorean triple (3, 4, 5) and the rule of 3-4-5.
+From the angle in question, running a straight line along one side exactly three units in length, and along the second side exactly four units in length, will create a hypotenuse (the longer line opposite the right angle that connects the two measured endpoints) of exactly five units in length.

 Thales' theorem

 Thales' theorem states that an angle inscribed in a semicircle (with a vertex on the semicircle and its defining rays going through the endpoints of the semicircle) is a right angle.

 Two application examples in which the right angle and the Thales' theorem are included (see animations).